Police face more questions on 911 response to trapped teen

-CINCINNATI (AP) — Police in Cincinnati will try again to answer lingering questions about their failed response to the calls for help from a 16-year-old boy who died in a minivan parked near his school.
+CINCINNATI (AP) — Police will try again to answer lingering questions about their failed response to the calls for help from a 16-year-old boy who was trapped in a minivan parked near his school and died.

 An initial presentation of their internal investigation May 14 left Kyle Plush’s family and others unsatisfied, and the city council told police to return Tuesday.

-Ron Plush found his son’s body inside the 2004 Honda Odyssey in a parking lot nearly six hours after Kyle’s first 911 call on April 10.
+Ron Plush found his son’s body inside the 2004 Honda Odyssey in a parking lot nearly six hours after the boy’s first 911 call on April 10.
 A coroner says the teen died of asphyxiation from his chest being compressed.
 It’s suspected that the foldaway rear seat flipped over to pin him when he reached for tennis gear in the back.

-Ron Plush has asked why officers weren’t notified that his son was screaming for help and whether there were GPS coordinates for his son’s location
+Ron Plush has asked why officers weren’t notified that his son was screaming for help and whether there were GPS coordinates for his son’s location.

 Most Read Nation & World Stories